 Buy Now Pay Later (BNPL) programs have seen tremendous growth globally.
 Despite growing concerns about stoking consumer debt, BNPL services fulfill a major consumer need and provide a financial alternative that is both simple and effective.

 We believe there are significant opportunities for BNPL within an Islamic Finance context.
-BNPL is vital for the Muslim population in developed and developing economies alike as these services can when used sensibly, be an effective tool to manage unexpected expenses and preserve monthly cash flow.
+BNPL is vital for the Muslim population in developed and developing economies alike as these services can when used sensibly, be an effective tool to manage unexpected expenses and preserve monthly cash flow for individuals.

 Current leading BNPL service providers are not Shariah-compliant for two reasons: the charging of interest and the lack of an Aqd (Islamic contract) between the BNPL provider (as lender) and the consumer (as borrower).
-We explored how an Islamic Finance BNPL product can work in practice, and why such products could be successful in the UK across Muslim and non-Muslim customers:
+We explored how an Islamic Finance BNPL product can work in practice, and why such products could be successful globally across Muslim and non-Muslim customers:

 - The consumer can register for BNPL through an app or website to use a basic service, such as buy now pay 30 days later or two split payments – half today and a half next month.
 These options would incur no interest.